bsubei/codecrafters-redis-cpp/README.md

 - [x] set up `*san` builds and run them regularly.
 - [x] use blacklists to get msan and tsan to shut up about CLI11
 - [ ] move all the flags from make to cmake
-- [ ] figure out a way to fix false-positives in msan
+- [ ] figure out a way to fix false-positives in msan (need to build and instrument my own libc, see [here](https://clang.llvm.org/docs/MemorySanitizer.html#handling-external-code)).

 # Progress Log